 The fifth exception to laisser faire meant the government should control the conduct of people who act for others.
 Mill applied it to colonies, as well as to poor relief, and the clear implication was that government should direct colonial development instead of allowing it to be determined by individuals acting in their interest as they understand it.
-A colonist should not be allowed to make an investment that is profitable to him if it retards the an investment that is prohtable to num if it retards the development of the colony.
-In making a long-term invest-ment, he is acting in the interest of others, not only of him-self, even though he may be indifferent to the fact.
-Fu-ture generations will be affected by what he does now.
-Mill said that acts which have consequences extending indefinitely beyond the persons making them, "to the in-terests of the nation or of posterity," are acts "for which terests of the nation or of posterity," are acts "for which society in its collective capacity is alone able, and alone bound, to provide."
-He could also have argued-as he did in making his second exception to laisser faire-that such acts have the consequences of a long-term contract, be-cause future generations are bound by investment deci-sions over which they can have no control.
-After laying down the very broad principle of collective responsibil-ity for the welfare of posterity, the specific application Mill made of it was so modest as to be anticlimactic.
+A colonist should not be allowed to make an investment that is profitable to him if it retards the development of the colony.
+In making a long-term investment, he is acting in the interest of others, not only of himself, even though he may be indifferent to the fact.
+Future generations will be affected by what he does now.
+Mill said that acts which have consequences extending indefinitely beyond the persons making them, "to the interests of the nation or of posterity," are acts "for which society in its collective capacity is alone able, and alone bound, to provide."
+He could also have argued-as he did in making his second exception to laisser faire-that such acts have the consequences of a long-term contract, because future generations are bound by investment decisions over which they can have no control.
+After laying down the very broad principle of collective responsibility for the welfare of posterity, the specific application Mill made of it was so modest as to be anticlimactic.
 The application was the Wakefield system again.
-Neverthe-less, Mill was aware that the principle could be used in many other ways.
+Nevertheless, Mill was aware that the principle could be used in many other ways.
 Indeed it could be used in ways he did not acknowledge.
 I can think of no reason why it should apply only to investment in colonies.
 If it is wrong for a colonist to ignore the interests of the future, it also is wrong for an individual in the mother country to do so.
-If a colonial government may control investment, so may a home government; and that requires control of consump-tion also.
-Mill's idea is a variation on an idea in the theory of growth, namely that a market economy underestimates the value of long-term investment and hence grows less rapidly than an economy in which government controls in-vestment; the government is more effective because it takes a longer view than individuals take.
-If true, this means that long-term investment made by the market adds less to the income of the near future than it takes from the income of the far future, and it is analogous to the proposition in wel-The application was the Wakefield system again.
-Neverthethe far future, and it is analogous to the proposition in welfare economics than in some market transactions at any moment of time the gains to those making it are less than the costs imposed on those outside it.
+If a colonial government may control investment, so may a home government; and that requires control of consumption also.
+Mill's idea is a variation on an idea in the theory of growth, namely that a market economy underestimates the value of long-term investment and hence grows less rapidly than an economy in which government controls investment; the government is more effective because it takes a longer view than individuals take.
+If true, this means that long-term investment made by the market adds less to the income of the near future than it takes from the income of the far future, and it is analogous to the proposition in welfare economics than in some market transactions at any moment of time the gains to those making it are less than the costs imposed on those outside it.
 Mill could have applied his fifth exception to such instances.
 He did in fact apply the fourth to them.